 Professor Schroeder has presented his research at conferences in the U.S., Europe, Africa and Asia, and has been invited to give seminars at many colleges and universities.
-He is on the editorial boards of many international journals, including the Journal of Consumer Research, and is editor in chief of Consumption Markets and Culture http://www.tandfonline.com/toc/gcmc20/current.
+He is on the editorial boards of many international journals, and is editor in chief of Consumption Markets and Culture http://www.tandfonline.com/toc/gcmc20/current.
 He contributes regularly to several blogs, including Charisma http://www.charisma-network.net/ and Invisio: International Network of Visual Studies in Organization http://in-visio.org/

 He received his undergraduate degree in Psychology at the University of Michigan, his M.A. and Ph.D. in Social Psychology from the University of California, Berkeley, and continued his training in visual studies at the Rhode Island School of Design, and in marketing at the Royal Institute of Technology, Stockholm.

 - Ethics and Morality

 - Gender Psychology

 - Interpersonal Processes